ngu25/ngu25.github.io/resume/index.md

 At 3D PrintzKart, I was involved in research and development works related to 3D printers and hardware integration.
 Got exposure and understanding of 3D printing techniques, design, modelling and manufacturing by co-working with the team.

-* **Technical Content Writer** - [PythonPool] <font size="2">(Oct 2019 – Dec 2019)</font>
+* **Technical Content Writer** - [Python Pool] <font size="2">(Oct 2019 – Dec 2019)</font>
 At Latracal Solutions, I worked with PythonPool as a technical content writer and wrote 25+ articles regarding Python programming language and its applications.
 (Tools: WordPress, Yoast SEO, PicsArt)

 ---